-Books of the Bible - simplified
+Clearly understand the Books of the Bible and their themes

 As we preach through certain books of the Bible, these videos (courtesy of The Bible Project) will help us better understand key themes, important cross-references and we see Christ and the gospel in places we might never have imagined.
 We pray that these visual overviews will fuel your passion to know more of God's Word.